Make an endless variety of delicious, buttery, flaky homemade cheese crackers with this one simple recipe.

 - Add the flour, sugar, salt, black pepper, cayenne and dill to the bowl of a food processor fitted with the chopping blade.
 Pulse a couple of times to combine all the ingredients and blend the dill into the flour.

 - Add the cheese and pulse 2 or 3 times to combine.
 Add the butter, all at once, and pulse until the mixture resembles bread crumbs.
+Sprinkle in the water, and pulse a few more times, just until the mixture starts to look like dough.
+(It the dough is still pretty dry, sprinkle in another teaspoon or two of water.)

-- Preheat the oven to 400 degrees and have at the ready: 2 baking sheets covered with parchment paper, a biscuit cutter or sharp knife or pastry wheel, a cup of flour, a small bowl of tap water and a pastry brush, a large flat spatula, a rolling pin, black pepper and sesame seeds.
+- Preheat the oven to 400 degrees and have at the ready: 2 baking sheets covered with parchment paper, a 1 ½-inch biscuit cutter or sharp knife or pastry wheel, a cup of flour, a small bowl of tap water and a pastry brush, a large flat spatula, a rolling pin, black pepper and sesame seeds.

 - Sprinkle some flour across a clean works surface.
 Remove the dough from the refrigerator, unwrap it and lay it on the work surface.
 Dust the top with additional flour.
 Roll the dough into a thin sheet, approximately ⅛ inch thick.
-(NOTE: If the dough has been in the refrigerator for several hours, you'll probably have to let it soften on the counter for a few minutes to let the butter soften before rolling out.)
+(NOTE: If the dough has been in the refrigerator for several hours, you'll probably have to let it soften on the counter for 10-15 minutes to let the butter soften before rolling out.)

 - Run the spatula underneath the dough from all sides to loosen any dough that's stuck to the work surface.
 Cut out the crackers with the biscuit cutter and lay them on the baking sheets very close together, but not touching.
 (You can also cut the crackers into squares with a knife or pastry wheel.)